 What nutritional supplements should I take for Depression?

-5-Hydroxytryptophan (5-HTP) is extracted from the seed of an African plant (Griffonia simplicifolia) and is the direct precursor to serotonin.
-In addition to increasing serotonin levels, 5-HTP causes an increase in levels of endorphin and other neurotransmitters that are often decreased in cases of depression.
-Numerous double-blind studies have shown that 5-HTP has equal effectiveness compared to drugs like Prozac, Paxil, and Zoloft (the selective serotonin reuptake inhibitors, SSRIs) and tricyclic antidepressant drugs like imipramine and desipramine in terms of effectiveness, and that it offers several advantages: it is less expensive, better tolerated, and associated with fewer and much milder side effects.
+5-Hydroxytryptophan (5-HTP) is extracted from the seed of an African plant (Griffonia simplicifolia) and is the direct precursor to serotonin – a key brain chemical that regulates our mood.
+In addition to increasing serotonin levels, 5-HTP causes an increase in levels of endorphin and other neurotransmitters that boost our mood.
+Numerous double-blind studies have confirmed this mood boosting effect.
 The typical recommendation is 50 to 100 mg three times daily (best taken before meals, preferably use an “enteric-coated” product to prevent gastroinstestinal upset).
-5-HTP should not be used in combination with antidepressant drugs unless under the supervision of a physician.
-It can be used in combination with St. John’s wort extract.

-DHEA levels typically drop as people age.
-People over 40 patients with depression and low DHEA levels respond quite well to DHEA supplementation.
-The dosage recommendation for men 45+ is 15 to 25 mg daily; for women 45+ the dosage is 5 to 15 mg daily.
+Dehydroepiandrosterone (DHEA) levels typically drop as people age and may lower mood.
+The dosage recommendation for gentle support for men 45+ is 15 to 25 mg daily; for women 45+ the dosage is 5 to 15 mg daily.

 If you are currently on a prescription anti-depressant drug, you will need to work with a physician to get off the drug.
 Stopping the drug on your own can be dangerous, you absolutely must have proper medical supervision.
 I have used St. John’s wort and 5-HTP successfully without incident in patients taking Prozac, Zoloft, Paxil, Effexor, and various other antidepressant drugs.
 The real concern that physicians have when mixing antidepressant drugs with St. John’s wort or 5-HTP is producing what is referred to as the “serotonin syndrome” – characterized by confusion, fever, shivering, sweating, diarrhea, and muscle spasms.
 Although this syndrome has never been produced when St. John’s wort extract or 5-HTP have been given alone, it is theoretically possible that combining St. John’s wort or 5-HTP with standard antidepressant drugs could produce this syndrome.
 If symptoms of serotonin syndrome appear, elimination of one of the therapies is indicated.